sotoseattle/sotoseattle.github.io/source/_posts/2014-10-24-Ruby-Meta-Frolicking.md

 This is a follow up to my path of learning Ruby Metaprogramming.
 It follows my previous post about the [Equalizer gem](/blog/2014/10/05/Metaprogramming/).

-For this exercise we are going to start with a basic BinaryTree that consists of nodes that just hold a key (val), and two links to the left and right children.
+We start with a basic BinaryTree that consists of nodes that just hold a key (val), and two links to the left and right children.
 This is not a BST, just a raw binary tree where each node is considered a tree in itself.

 ```ruby
 class BinaryTree